hhelibeb/abap-data-validator/README.md

       ( fname = 'FIELD3' user_type = zcl_adata_validator=>c_type_email regex = 'gmail\.com$' regex_msg = 'Only gmail supported')
     ).

-Or add a new class:
+Or add a new class, and add it to check config on demand:

     METHOD constructor.